 Right now, in my life, I’ve been struggling with my health, my weight and my body overall.
 From years of abuse, overuse and neglect, I feel old.
 In fact, I often feel like I’m trapped in an old woman’s body.
 Although, I don’t drink or do drugs, I still damaged my body and have been struggling to repair it.

-I’m grossly underweight, my BMI is below average and currently I weigh just 105 lbs.
-For a lady that’s 5 foot 5 inches, I am not proportionate or at a healthy weight.
-When I look at myself in the mirror I see bones in my back, sticking out.
-That’s totally crazy!
+I used to be grossly underweight, my BMI was below average and I weighed just 105 lbs.
+For a lady that’s 5 foot 5 inches, I wasn’t proportionate or at a healthy weight.
+When I think back and remember times that I’d look at myself in the mirror I’d see bones in my back, sticking out.
+That’s totally gross and not ok!

 It’s hard for me to exercise consistently, even with a reminder being set on my phone.
 Pretty pathetic, I know!
 I’m working on things and I’m a work in progress.
 I get it and see it every day and have to deal with where I’m at.
 Denial isn’t a river in Egypt it’s something that I act like I don’t have to face and that I don’t really have a problem.
 Then something happens and I’m flat on my ass, hurting from pushing myself too hard and sometimes even having a panic attack over.